CSALabsAutomation/azure-cosmosdb-lab/steps/09_troubleshooting-azure-cosmos-db-performance/documentation.md

     using System.Threading.Tasks;
     using Microsoft.Azure.Cosmos;
     ```
-1. Within the Program class, add the following lines of code which creates variables for your connection information and Cosmos client.
-Database and Container info has to be added.
-Also **main()** method structure has to be added as given below.
+1. Within the `Program` class, add the following lines of code to create variables for Cosmos DB Connection, Cosmos Client, Database , Container and main() method as given below.

    ```sh
     public class Program